ANewChanceAtLife/atom-ionic-environments/README.md

 Current environments are Debug and Release.

-You can also start and stop the Ionic serve command using a UI button in the statusbar of the atom IDE
+You can also start and stop the Ionic serve command using a UI button in the status bar of the atom IDE.

+## Note

+Make sure you have an ionic.config.json file in the root of your project